mirage/mirage-lambda/README.md

 ## mirage-lambda -- an eDSL to ship computation to MirageOS applications

-Mirage Lambda allows to describe functions using a monorphic typed lambda calculus with well-typed host primitives (for instance calls to MirageOS APIs).
-A client can then describe a bit of computation, serialise the function and send it, over the network, to be (safely) executed on a remote location.
+Mirage Lambda allows to describe functions using a monomorphic typed lambda calculus with well-typed host primitives (for instance calls to the MirageOS APIs).
+A client can use the eDSL to describe the function to execute remotely.
+The Mirage Lambda API provides ways to parse, print, type, untype and to evaluate these terms.
+These functions can be used by both the client and the servers to ship code to be run on remotely.

 ## Installation